angular-eslint/angular-eslint/README.md

 **As this stage you have both TSLint and ESLint configured as different targets for your project - we have not removed or changed TSLint in any way**.

-#### Step 3 - Use the new ESLint configuration files to match your original TSLint configuration, or change it however you would like
+### Step 3 - Use the new ESLint configuration files to match your original TSLint configuration, or change it however you would like

 Currently this is a manual step, but we hope to create a schematic to assist with this process soon.
-See [Notes on configuration migrations](#notes-on-configuration-migrations) below for some more info.
+See [Notes on ESLint Configuration](#notes-on-eslint-configuration) below for some more info.

-#### Step 4 - Remove TSLint configuration and use only ESLint
+### Step 4 - Remove TSLint configuration and use only ESLint

 Once you are happy with your ESLint setup, you simply need to remove the project specific `tslint.json` and the `lint` configuration block within the project's `architect` configuration block in your `angular.json`.